 A high-quality drum smoker is not likely to require a ton of maintenance or repair.
 The tradeoff for their simplicity is that most don’t come with the bells and whistles associated with higher-tech smokers.
 A drum smoker is the right choice for someone who wants an easy entry into the world of smoking meats.

-What to Look for When Choosing a Smoker
+What to Consider When Choosing the Best Smoker

 Once you’ve determined what sort of meat smoker fits your needs and lifestyle, fine-tune your search by thinking about which features you want your smoker to have.
 Temperature control, insulation, durability, venting, safety, and size significantly impact the smoking experience.